 My research concerns learning for working life and education.
-I have studied various initiatives and programmes which seek to support unemployed people by enhancing their employability.
-In relation to this I have studied, for instance, job- and career coaching, work placement and empowerment as ways of supporting disadvantaged and unemployed groups.
-I seek to interrogate how such initiatives and programmes relate to overarching objectives of equality, social inclusion, and a sustainable working life.
+I have studied various efforts and measures which seeks to support unemployed people to become employable.
+I have studied, among other things, career and job coaching, work placement and empowerment as different ways of supporting vulnerable and unemployed citizens.
+Furthermore, I examine how competences and the needs of organizations change in relation to the green transformation of working life and society.
+I investigate how different initiatives relate to various political ambitions such as citizenship rights, equality, social inclusion, and a sustainable working life.

-In addition, I am engaged in educational research, mainly about the importance of the free school choice and how this affects local politicians’ ambitions to provide citizens with equal education.
+In addition, I am engaged in educational research, focusing, for instance, on the importance of the free school choice and how this affects local politicians’ ambitions to provide citizens with equal education.

 I also work as a project leader at LiU commissioned education, with a focus on the Faculty of Arts and Sciences.
 As a project leader, together with university staff and other organizations, I develop relevant courses for organizations who want to strengthen their work with lifelong learning.